 - Paracetamol poisoning is the most common way for children to be poisoned.

-- The popular strawberry-flavoured liquid paracetamol that is widely available and in most homes, is liked by most little ones.
+- The popular strawberry-flavoured liquid paracetamol that is widely available, is liked by most little ones.
 A young child may try and drink from the bottle if it’s left unattended.

 - Child-resistant tops and tablets in strip and blister packs help to slow children down but they are not childproof.

 - Button batteries (lithium) have caused severe injury to several young children when swallowed.
-When a battery becomes stuck in a child’s throat, it releases caustic soda (a chemical used to unblock drains) which will burn through a child’s organs and blood vessels
+When a battery becomes stuck in a child’s throat, it releases caustic soda (a chemical used to unblock drains) which will burn through a child’s organs and blood vessels.

-If you keep pills in your bag, it’s best not to leave it on the floor, as a crawling child will see the bag as another item to play with.
+If you keep pills in your bag, it’s best not to leave it on the floor, as a crawling child have easy access.

 Even small amounts of alcohol can be harmful to small children, so clear up any glasses with alcohol dregs in them.

 Remember to be careful with aromatherapy oils, perfumes and cigarettes too as they can all be harmful to small children.